Medical expert of the article

 - inflammation of the labyrinth.

-With the development of severe complications, when inflammation spreads to the tissues of the brain and spinal cord, meningitis may develop.
-The patient is admitted to a hospital where emergency antibiotic therapy is performed.
-[15]
+If severe complications develop, when inflammation spreads to the tissues of the brain and spinal cord, meningitis may develop.
+The patient is hospitalized, where emergency antibiotic therapy is administered. [ 15 ]

 Care after the procedure

-After stapedectomy, the patient continues to be in the hospital under the supervision of doctors for four or five days.
+After stapedectomy, the patient remains in the hospital under medical supervision for four or five days.

-Perhaps the introduction of antibacterial agents, analgesics, non-steroidal anti-inflammatory drugs.
+It is possible to administer antibacterial agents, analgesics, and non-steroidal anti-inflammatory drugs.

-Do not blow your nose or inhale sharply through your nose.
+It is forbidden to blow your nose or to inhale air sharply through your nose.
 This is due to the following factors:

-- the openings of the Eustachian tubes go to the posterior surface of the nasopharynx;
+- The openings of the Eustachian tubes extend to the back surface of the nasopharynx;

-- these tubes connect the nasopharyngeal cavity and the middle ear and promote even pressure between these structures;
+- These tubes connect the nasopharyngeal cavity and the middle ear and promote equal pressure between these structures;

-- Sharp fluctuations in the air in the nasopharynx lead to an increase in pressure and motor activity of the membrane, which can cause displacement of the tissue flap and impair the healing process.
+- sharp fluctuations in air in the nasopharynx area lead to an increase in pressure and motor activity of the membrane, which can cause displacement of the tissue flap and deterioration of the healing process.

 Approximately ten days after discharge, the patient should visit the attending physician for a follow-up examination.
-Measurements of auditory function demonstrate the effectiveness of stapedectomy.
-In many patients, there is a reduction in the bone-air run, and the threshold of sound perception decreases.
+Hearing function measurements demonstrate the degree of effectiveness of stapedectomy.
+Many patients experience a reduction in the air-bone gap, and a decrease in the threshold of sound perception.

-It is recommended to measure the auditory function immediately before the patient is discharged from the hospital, then after four, twelve weeks, six months and one year after the stapedectomy operation.
+It is recommended to measure the hearing function immediately before the patient is discharged from the hospital, then four, twelve weeks, six months and one year after the stapedectomy operation.

 - do not wear headphones to listen to music;